Get in Touch with NAME

-Operators looking to obtain an online gaming licence in Malta are required to undergo a rigorous application process in the course of which applicants are required to submit detailed information and documentation relating to their proposed operations for review and scrutiny by the Malta Gaming Authority (MGA).
+Operators looking to obtain a Maltese gaming licence are required to undergo a rigorous application process in the course of which applicants are required to submit detailed information and documentation relating to their proposed operations for review and scrutiny by the Malta Gaming Authority (MGA).
 The process is explained in further detail below.

 The Application Process

 The application process has been harmonised into a singular stage.
 Applicants can submit all the required information at one go and the MGA commits itself to the analysis of all information through multiple internal process streams.

 In the application stage the MGA assesses whether an applicant:

 1. Is fit and proper to conduct gaming business.